Benefits for children under 25

 You must notify Service Canada should you interrupt, terminate or reduce your attendance at school or university.
 Please notify Service Canada when you have any absences to determine what may be required to continue receiving your benefits.

-Note: Make sure to document the duration and reasons for absences during your current or past academic year on the Declaration of Attendance at School or University (ISP1401).
+Note: Make sure to document the duration and reasons for absences during your current or past academic year on the Canada Pension Plan Child’s Benefit Application and Declaration for a student over 18 years of age in Attendance at School or University (ISP1402).

 For extended absence periods, you will require an illness certificate (ISP-1403).